-2 Skier days per mountain were not available.

-3 Only percentage increase from previous year was available.
+Skier days per mountain were not available.
+Aspen Skiing Company only releases percentage increase from previous year.

 Communities served

 The Roaring Fork Transportation Authority connects the Roaring Fork Valley and U.S. Interstate 70 communities as well as Aspen, Snowmass, Aspen Highlands and Buttermilk ski areas and the Maroon Bells Peak hiking area by commuter transit services.
 Additionally, the Authority owns and maintains a multi-purpose pedestrian, equestrian and bike trail located in the Roaring Fork Valley.